-First of all, I just want to say that:
+First of all, I just want to say:

-So if you are thinking you cannot do it, you are wrong!
+So if you think you cannot do it, you are wrong!

 Start NOW!
 I learned how to make money blogging and if I did it, so can you!

-If you read an article that tells you can set up a blog in 10 minutes and make $5,000 after a month…that’s not true, at least in my experience.
+If you read an article that tells you that you can set up a blog in 10 minutes and make $5,000 after a month…that’s not true, at least in my experience.